wk275/qbTools-v2/README.md

 - password: qbhomeassistant@10

 ### influxdbV1 (on 32 bit OS server)
 influxdb V1 does not have a webbrowser interface.
-You'll need to use the command line !
+Use the command line !

 ssh 'your user'@'your ipaddress'